 Being part of the Telford and Wrekin Sport partnership enables groups of children throughout the school to have the opportunity to participate in sporting activities and enter competitions with/against children from other schools.
 Being a small school this means that children can be challenged through competition and awareness of other children’s achievements.
 The Sports Premium has been used to fund the travel costs to these events which often take place in centres of excellence and encourage the children to continue with particular sports.

-Scooting and cycling to school is promoted for healthy living and active lives.
+All children benefited from sessions planned around developing their cycling and scooting skills and how to use them safely.
+As well as how to keep safe when out walking in a built up area.
+Scooting, cycling and walking to school is promoted for healthy living and active lives.
 The Local Authority Road safety team train the children each year to scoot and cycle safely.
 The impact of this training encourages more children to scoot and cycle to school and each year the children at Church Aston Infant School take part in the national competition, The Big Pedal.
 For the last three years the school has been placed 1st in the West Midlands small schools.